 Doing what needs to be done to fix your life now may not be convenient, cheap, or easy.
 But the more you do the next right thing, the less power your ex will have over you.
 Instead of squandering your energy on blame, you will refocus that energy on creating a post-divorce life that is authentic and meaningful.

 Your peace of mind matters.
-For legal support in your divorce, our caring and trusted Weinberger Divorce & Family Law Group attorneys can help.
-Schedule your free consultation by calling us at 888-888-0919 or by clicking the button below.
+For legal support in your divorce, our caring and trusted Weinberger Divorce & Family Law Group, LLC attorneys can help.
+Schedule your confidential consultation by calling us at 888-888-0919 or by clicking the button below.